bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 Done when: audit reports distinguish inference, semantic signature retention, and legacy compatibility bridging.

-Status: partially implemented for rule loading: inference failures and Haskell-to-model compatibility bridge failures now report separate stages.
+Status: partially implemented for rule loading and analysis: inference failures and Haskell-to-model compatibility bridge failures now report separate stages, and explicit-rule-style analysis can keep a semantic signature even when the compatibility bridge would reject a constraint.
 Whole-tree audit comparison is still future work.

 ### 8. Remove Partial Rule Inference Inputs

 Problem: inference previously accepted skeletal `Rule` objects that were missing the final types and metadata normally expected on `Rule`.

-Status: implemented with `RuleInferenceInput`, which carries only the rule name, call template, import set, and argument metadata needed by signature inference.
+Status: implemented with `RuleCallAnalysisInput`, which carries only the rule name, call template, import set, and argument metadata needed by call analysis.
-The current call-only inference path still rejects defaults and alphabets with a temporary limitation note.
+The current strict inferred-mode wrapper still rejects defaults and alphabets with a temporary limitation note, but best-effort call analysis itself is not tied to those loader policy checks.

 ### 9. Keep Synthetic Inference Source Useful